The Difference Between User, Buyer, and Customer Explained

 3. Customer - XYZ Corp

-Mailchimp used by Dunder Mifflin Paper Company, Inc.
+Dunder Mifflin Paper Company, Inc. uses Mailchimp

 1. User - The email marketing manager